t3kt/raytk/docs/_reference/operators/custom/index.md

 permalink: /reference/operators/custom/
 cat:
   name: custom
-  summary: |
-    Custom operators can be used to write custom GLSL code and run it in the context of a RayTK scene.
   operators:
-    - op:
-      name: customOp
+  - name: customOp
     status: beta
+  summary: Custom operators can be used to write custom GLSL code and run it in the
+    context of a RayTK scene.

 ---